saltstack/salt/doc/topics/releases/oxygen.rst

 Salt Minion Auto-discovery
 ------------------------

-Salt Minion now no longer need to be configured against a specific DNS name or IP address of a Master.
+Using auto-discovery, the Salt Minion now no longer needs to be configured against a specific DNS name or IP address of a Master.

 For this feature Salt Master now requires port 4520 for UDP broadcast packets to be opened and the Salt Minion be able to send UDP packets to the same port.